 The ModelSim GUI is programmed using Tcl/Tk.
-It is highly customizable.
-You can control everything from window size, position, and color to the text of window prompts, default output filenames, and so forth.
+The GUI is highly customizable-you can control a wide variety of display characteristics such as window size, position, color, the text of window prompts, and default output filenames.

-Most user GUI preferences are stored as Tcl variables in the .modelsim file on Unix/Linux platforms or the Registry on Windows platforms.
+Most user GUI preferences are stored as Tcl variables in the Registry on Windows platforms.
 The variable values save automatically when you exit ModelSim.
 Some of the variables are modified by actions you take with menus or windows (for example, resizing a window changes its geometry variable).
-Or, you can edit the variables directly either from the prompt in the Transcript window or the Tools > Edit Preferences menu item.
+Alternatively, you can edit the variables directly either from the prompt in the Transcript window or by using the Tools > Edit Preferences menu item.